day8/re-frame-10x/README.md

 ## The Name

 We debated internally about the name `re-frame-trace`.
 We knew that `-trace` was okay, but anemic because it talked about low level function, not higher level benefit.
-I wanted to call it `vox-datum` (voice of the data) but it was cruelly rejected, for reasons I don't care to remember.
-I mean, who doesn't like a Latin name??
+I wanted to call it `vox-datum` (voice of the data) but that was cruelly rejected, for reasons I don't care to remember.
+The pain.
+I mean, who the hell doesn't like a Latin name??
 Philistines.
 Anyway, "insight" and "illumination" are the benefits, but they made the name too long.
 Naming things - its a nightmare!
 As is inertia.
 So, `-trace` it remains.

 ## A Visual Sampler